cncf/wg-serverless/workflow/spec/spec.md

 As [Event states](#Event-State) can take advantage of all defined data filters, it is probably the best way to show how we can combine them all to filter state data.

-Let's say we have a workflow which consumes events defining a customer arrival (to your store for example), and then lets us know how to greet this customer in different languages.
+Let's say we have a workflow which consumes events defining a customer arrival (to a store for example), and then lets us know how to greet this customer in different languages.
 We could model this workflow as follows:

 ```json